How Do They Get The Right Green Jacket Size For The Masters Winner?

 The Masters Champions come in all shapes, so how do they get the right Green Jacket size?

-From Gary Player at just 5ft 6" to 1969 winner George Archer at 6ft 5", the Masters Champions come in all shapes and sizes, so during The Masters ceremony, how do they get the right Green Jacket size?
+From Gary Player at just 5ft 6" to 1969 winner George Archer at 6ft 5", winners of The Masters come in all shapes and sizes, which begs the question: during the ceremony, how do they get the right Green Jacket size?

-Every year a Green Jacket is presented to the Masters winner in the immediate aftermath of their victory.
+Every year, a Green Jacket is handed to the Masters winner in the immediate aftermath of their Augusta National victory.
 It first happens during a presentation ceremony in Butler Cabin, where the previous year’s winner helps the new champion into their jacket.

-But before the winner slips into their highly coveted prize, it must first be located.
-That search begins early on the Sunday, with Augusta National members with roughly the same height and build as the leading players sought out.
+However, before the winner gets to try on the coveted prize, it must first be located.
+That search begins early on Sunday, where Augusta National members with approximately the same height and build as the leading players are sought out.

 Tiger Woods won his first Green Jacket in 1997

-With the best matches found, it's then just a case of waiting to see who wins.
-The correct Green Jacket size is then borrowed from the member for the ceremony and proceeding photos and interviews, with the Champion then measured up for their own tailored version in the coming weeks.
+When the best matches are found, all that's left to do is wait for a winner to emerge.
+The correct Green Jacket size is then borrowed from the member for the ceremony and proceeding photos and interviews.
+Following that, the champion is measured up for their own tailored version when schedules allow in the weeks that follow.

 Sam Snead with the first champion's Green Jacket, awarded in 1949

-Traditionally, the Masters champion gets to keep the jacket for a year before returning it to the club.
-It is then stored at Augusta National and available to the champion to wear whenever at the club.
+The Masters champion gets to keep the jacket for a year before returning it to the club, which is why you'll often see the winner parading it beyond Augusta National at various events in the months that follow.
+It is then stored on the property and made available to the champion to wear whenever he's at the club.

 Get the Golf Monthly Newsletter